MimiMag/ac-programming-languages/02-OOP-with-C#/README.md

 # C\#

 ## Why C\#
+C# is a general purpose and object oriented programming language that is widely used in a variety of software.

 ## C\# Characteristics
 * The language consists of **statements**, which are terminated by semicolons.
 A statement can declare a variable, define an expression, perform a simple action by calling a method, control the flow of execution of other statements, create an object, or assign a value to a variable, property, or field.
 For example: